 One little note about tigernut flour.
-I’ve used it in various recipes many times, from pancakes to cakes, to scones, to savory dishes, but there is a grittiness to it, that is bothering some of us.
-So now my favorite way to use it is the biscotti recipes, because the double baking process makes the texture unnoticeable.
+I’ve used it in various recipes many times, from pancakes to cakes, to scones, to savory dishes.
+But there is a grittiness to it, that is bothering some of us.
+So now my favorite way to use it is in the biscotti recipes.
+The double baking process makes the texture unnoticeable.

 Lectin-Free Savory Caraway Biscotti